acme-codebase-prod/k8s-magic-tool/README.md

 Tests verify that:
 - Authentication to Kubernetes cluster works
-- API calls to list nodes and pods succeed
+- Some of the API calls to list nodes and pods succeed

 Tests gracefully skip if the cluster is not reachable.